Can we catch COVID two times?

 In the case of the viruses that cause colds (HCoV: NL63, 229E, OC43 and HKU1), which also belong to the coronavirus family and for which more information is available, a person is re-infected on average every 3 years and a second infection may occur only 6 months after the previous one.
 For the SARS-CoV-2 COVID-19 virus, our knowledge is still too limited to estimate the probability of reinfection.

-The few observed cases of re-infection of COVID-19 are asking important questions for which we do not yet have a clear answer: How often do these reinfections occur?
+The few observed cases of reinfection with the COVID-19 virus raise important questions for which we do not yet have a clear answer: How common are these reinfections?
 What are the consequences for patients and the dynamics of the pandemic?
-What are the implications for vaccine development?
+What are the implications for vaccination?
+After an infection with COVID-19infection, it is possible to find out if you are immune by doing a serological test.
+See the question What are the tests to find out if I have already had the COVID-19 ?.

 Study reporting the case of a patient who tested positive for the SARS-CoV-2 coronavirus on his return from Spain, at the Hong Kong airport, four and a half months after a first infection.
 The differences between the viral RNA sequences collected during the two infectious episodes confirm that these are two successive independent infections.To, K. K. W., Hung, I. F. N., Ip, J. D., Chu, A. W. H., Chan, W. M., Tam, A. R., ... & Lee, L. L. Y. (2020).
 COVID-19 re-infection by a phylogenetically distinct SARS-coronavirus-2 strain confirmed by whole genome sequencing.
 Clinical Infectious Diseases.